-- b.
-Select Environment under your domain from Domain Structure. - Select Servers from Environment. - d.
-From Summary of Servers, select the server for which to enable SSL. - e.
-Click the Keystores tab on the Settings for servername page. - In the Keystores field, select Custom Identity and Custom Trust. - Enter values in the other fields on the Keystores tab.

-- h.
-Save the changes.

-- i.
-Click the SSL tab.

-- i.
-In the Identity and Trust Locations field, select Keystores.

-- k.
-Enter values in the other fields on the SSL tab.

-- Save the changes.
+- Select Environment under your domain from Domain Structure. - Select Servers from Environment. - From Summary of Servers, select the server for which to enable SSL. - Click the Keystores tab on the Settings for servername page. - In the Keystores field, select Custom Identity and Custom Trust. - Enter values in the other fields on the Keystores tab. - Save the changes. - Click the SSL tab. - In the Identity and Trust Locations field, select Keystores. - Enter values in the other fields on the SSL tab. - Save the changes.

-1.12.3.2 Configuring Client Machines Running Oracle IRM Desktop to Accept a Server Certificate
+1.7.3.2 Configuring Client Machines Running Rights Desktop to Accept a Server Certificate

-After you create a server certificate, you must install it on every machine running Oracle IRM Desktop.
-Then you can import the certificate into Oracle IRM Desktop so that it will trust the certificate and not show prompts when it connects to the Oracle IRM Managed Server.
+After you create a server certificate, you must install it on every machine running Rights Desktop.
+Then you can import the certificate into Rights Desktop so that it will trust the certificate and not show prompts when it connects to the Oracle IRM Managed Server.

-To configure client machines running Oracle IRM Desktop to accept a server certificate:
+To configure client machines running Rights Desktop to accept a server certificate:

-- 1. On each client machine that is running Oracle IRM Desktop, double-click the certificate file to open the Certificate window, and then click Install Certificate to start the Certificate Import Wizard. - For a Windows operating system, the certificate file needs to be copied to the client machine that accesses this server through a browser. - For a UNIX operating system that is accessing a web site over SSL rather than using the IRM Desktop, follow the procedure required for your operating system to trust the certificate. - 2.
-On every machine running Oracle IRM Desktop, in the Certificate Import Wizard, explicitly select a certificate store for Trusted Root Certification Authorities.
+- 1. On each client machine that is running Rights Desktop, double-click the certificate file to open the Certificate window, and then click Install Certificate to start the Certificate Import Wizard. - For a Windows operating system, the certificate file needs to be copied to the client machine that accesses this server through a browser. - For a UNIX operating system that is accessing a web site over SSL rather than using the Rights Desktop, follow the procedure required for your operating system to trust the certificate. - On every machine running Rights Desktop, in the Certificate Import Wizard, explicitly select a certificate store for Trusted Root Certification Authorities.
 The root certificate must be trusted on all client computers that will access the server. - On a Windows operating system, install the certificate under Trusted Root Certification Authorities in Internet Explorer.

-1.12.4 Validating the Oracle IRM Installation
+1.7.4 Validating the Oracle IRM Installation